Have you recently noticed a huge drop in social media engagement? Suddenly, your social media activity doesn’t seem to show up at all.

 7 Ways to Avoid Getting Shadowbanned on Social Media

-- Always stick to the Terms of Service
+- Follow the Terms of Service of each platform.

 Follow the site’s terms of service, don’t post spam or links that aren’t allowed, don’t post illegal content, and always treat others with kindness.